Visa Debit: Greece

 In Greece, Piraeus Bank and Alpha Bank offer Visa Debit cards to their customers as an option, having updated from the Visa Electron cards that they used to offer.

 Indonesia

 In Indonesia, banks such as Bank Mandiri, Bank Syariah Indonesia, and Bank Jago offer Visa Debit cards to their customers alongside national debit card under Gerbang Pembayaran Nasional (GPN; National Payment Gateway) network.
 Visa Debit competes with Debit Mastercard for international debit card networks.

 Ireland

 Many Irish banks, such as Permanent TSB, are now issuing Visa Debit cards to their current account customers as the domestic Laser scheme, usually co-badged with Maestro, was abandoned in the early 2010s.

 Israel

 In Israel, Visa Debit only launched in April 2015, and is only offered to Bank Leumi customers via its subsidiary Leumi Card, now MAX.
-The bank used to issue debit cards under the Visa Electron brand prior to losing its controlling interest at ICC credit company on 2000.
+The bank used to issue debit cards under the Visa Electron brand prior to losing its controlling interest at ICC Also Known As Cal credit company on 2000.